SimonKagstrom/emilpro/README.md

 Install
 -------
-The binary is self-contained, so just copy '''emilpro''' to somewhere in your path.
+The binary is self-contained, so just copy **emilpro** to somewhere in your path.

 Name
 ----